atzock/logo-timer/ReadMe.md

 - Displays time left until the end of the timer
 - Notifications for new subscriptions
 - Ability to resume the timer after pausing it

+## Startup
+1. Start the sub-timer.py
+2. fuck you